 Here are some simple tips to help you get started with social media marketing for your online store.

-A social media strategy outlines everything you plan to do and hope to achieve using social media.
-Your eCommerce store needs to be the center of your strategic planning.
+A social media strategy outlines everything you plan to do and hope to achieve, using social media.
+Your eCommerce store needs to be the centre of your strategic planning.
 The more specific your plan is, the more effective it will be.

 To make your strategic planning process easier, follow these five steps.